reactivego/rx/README.md

 #### TBD

 </details>

+## Concurency

+The `rx` package does not use any 'bare' go routines internally.
+Concurrency is tightly controlled by the use of a specific [scheduler](https://github.com/reactivego/scheduler).
+Currently there is a choice between 2 different schedulers; a *trampoline* schedulers and a *goroutine* scheduler.

+By default all subscribing operators except `ToChan` use the *trampoline* scheduler.
+A *trampoline* puts tasks on a task queue and only starts processing them when the `Wait` method is called on a returned subscription.
+The subscription itself calls the `Wait` method of the scheduler.

+Only the `Connect` and `Subscribe` methods return a subscription.
+The other subscribing operators `Println`, `ToSingle`, `ToSlice` and `Wait` are blocking by default and only return when the scheduler returns after wait.
+In the case of `ToSingle` and `ToSlice` both a value and error are returned and in the case of `Println` and `Wait` just an error is returned or nil when the observable completed succesfully.

+The only operator that uses the *goroutine* scheduler by default is the `ToChan` operator. `ToChan` returns a channel that it feeds by subscribing on the *goroutine* scheduler.

+To change the scheduler on which subscribing needs to occur, use the [SubscribeOn](OPERARTORS.md#subscribeon) operator

 ## Regenerating this Package
 This package is generated from generics in the sub-folder generic by the [jig](http://github.com/reactivego/jig) tool.